mabadejesimbiatabiola-hub/Data-analysis-project-/README.md

-# Data-analysis-project-
+# Data Analysis Project

-Final year data analysis project using Excel
+This is my final year project focused on data analysis using Microsoft Excel.

+The project involves data cleaning, analysis, and interpretation to generate meaningful insights.

+Tools used:
+- Microsoft Excel

+Author: Abiola